-The MOAS office is so excited to announce the date of our first Online Kingdom A&S Display, Friday March 27th!
-To be a part of this first round please submit your information by Tuesday the 24th.
+The MOAS office is so excited to announce the date of our Second Online Kingdom A&S Display, Saturday, May 2nd!
+To be a part of this next round please submit your information by Thursday the 30th.

 Optional – Link to EK wiki page (please consider including a photo of yourself as well if there is not one on your wiki page so that people can see who you are!):